bigmlcom/bigml-node/docs/index.md

 through `bigml.Project`.

 - **samples** These resources provide quick acces to your raw data.
-They are in-memory objects that can be queried for subsets of data by limiting their size, the fields or the rows returned.
+They are objects cached in-memory by the server that can be queried for subsets of data by limiting their size, the fields or the rows returned.
 Samples are handled through `bigml.Sample`.